• Skip to main content

 For Chicken Rice

-• Marinate the chicken in the soy sauce while you prepare all the other ingredients.
+• Marinate the 150 grams boneless skinless chicken breast in the 1 teaspoon soy sauce while you prepare all the other ingredients.

 Chicken breast meat marinating in soy sauce.

-• Add the vegetable oil and onions to a frying pan over medium-high heat and saute the onions until they're tender and just starting to brown.
+• Add the 1 tablespoon vegetable oil and 100 grams onion to a frying pan over medium-high heat and sauté the onions until they're tender and just starting to brown.

 Sautéed onions for chicken rice.